 The Defendants have not stated how and by what means they intend to use this demonstrative evidence that was not disclosed during the discovery phase of this litigation.
 It is unknown whether the Defendants intend to use the human models, videotape, and the medical illustrations simply to identify various parts of the human anatomy or whether they intend to use the evidence to support Dr. Louis’s opinions, to support their own expert’s opinion, or to rebut any opinions the Plaintiff intends to elicit from her own expert witness.

-The Defendants have not informed the Plaintiff the manner in which they intend to use this newly disclosed evidence.
+The Defendants' attorneys have not informed the Plaintiff's lawyers how they intend to use this newly disclosed evidence.
 The Defendants have failed to disclose how and by what manner they intend to establish the evidentiary foundation either for the use of this evidence or for the introduction of the evidence.
 The Defendants have not claimed that their expert intends to use or actually needs to use this evidence to explain his opinions or to support his opinions.

 The Defendants have not claimed that the use of this evidence is necessary to refute any of the Plaintiff’s expert’s opinions or any of the Plaintiff’s claims.
 In fact, the Defendant’s expert witness designation listed the bases of Dr. Conte’s opinions: “Dr. Conte is expected to base his opinions on his education, training, and experience, as well as his review of medical records of the Plaintiff, the deposition transcripts and testimony of all parties and all witnesses, and any and all pleadings or discovery material filed in this matter.”
 See Exhibit 8.